dcc-cc3002/final-reality-kotlin-johnny-godoy/README.md

 This is done with double dispatch, where the spell receiver implement `receiveX(magicWielder)` method for each `castX(enemy)` the magic wielder implements.
 For attacks, the receiver is an `Enemy`, whereas for the healing spell, the receiver is a `PlayerCharacter`.

-Spells can't be used if the wielder doesn't have enough mana or if the target is dead, a `SpellFailedException` is thrown if attempted.
+Spells can't be used if the wielder doesn't have enough mana, a `SpellFailedException` is thrown if attempted.
+It can't target dead enemies either, but that will be handled by the controller.

 For thunder, fire and poison spells, we need to implement status effects (paralyze, poison and burn).
 This are implemented as States, where the `Enemy` is the context, and the status effect is the state.